Artificial ski centres come in a number of different types, some of them don’t even slope, this is an A-Z List:

 Freestyle Centres (Outdoor)

-These facilities have only appeared in recent years but have a ‘ski jump’ type in run with an artificial ski surface then a ramp and skiers and snowboarders launch on to a giant sloping airbag.
+Most of these facilities have only appeared in recent years but have a ‘ski jump’ type in run with an artificial ski surface then a ramp and skiers and snowboarders launch on to a giant sloping airbag.
 Some have adjustable ramps for different angle launches.
+Read our feature here.

 Grass skiing can be done on most slopes – the essential thing (besides knowing what you’re doing and having the slope owner’s permission) is the grass ski – a kind of skate with mini tank-tracks on its base with which you ‘ski’ over dry grass, down a slope.
 Grass skiing was invented by Richard Martin in Germany in 1966 and has spread around the world with enthusiasts in many countries, perhaps in particular Japan and Iran.